rcos/rcos-handbook/docs/project_management/new_projects.md

 ## Discord channel

-When projects are finalized, we automate the creation of categories for each small group which include a voice and text channel for your project.
+**You shouldn't have to do anything!** When projects are finalized, we automate the creation of categories for each small group which include a voice and text channel for your project.
 The text channel is only visible to you, your team, and the coordinators/faculty.
 You are given permission to pin and delete messages in your project's channel.
 Reach out to a coordinator if you every have issues with your channel or need help.

 ## Setup Your Repository

 Create a repository on Github for your project.
 Then, create the following:
 - README
 - LICENSE
-- CODE_OF_CONDUCT
+- CODE_OF_CONDUCT *(optional but recommended)*
-- CONTRIBUTING
+- CONTRIBUTING *(optional but recommended)*
-- Issue or pull request template
+- Issue or pull request template *(optional but recommended)*

-See our [documentation guide](grading/documentation) for more information.
+See our [documentation guide](grading/documentation) for specific guidelines.

 ## Add Your Project to Observatory